jhauberg/comply/README.md

 I created this project for my own sake, and the proposed guidelines are fully based on my personal convictions of what is "the correct style".

-Additionally, this is a **work in progress**; as such, it is under constant development and breaking changes may happen frequently.
+Additionally, this is a **work in progress**; it is under constant development and breaking changes may happen frequently.

 ## Usage